Sablednah/MobHealth/README.md

 Force messages to display only if spout is detected.

 	disableSpout: false
-Force messages to display in chat even if spout is detected.
+Set to true to disable the achievement notification.

+	showRPG: false
+show RPG style notification (requires SpoutCraft).

-_Note:_ If both the above are set to true - nothing will ever show!!
+_Note:_ If disableChat and disableSpout are true and showRPG is false then nothing will ever show!!!

     disablePlayers: false
 Disable notifications for player hits.